-As an aid to students, teachers and parents dealing with the challenges of home learning, we have constructed an A–Z of the World taken from E. H. Gombrich’s, A Little History of the World.
-Day by day, we will be sharing a bite size introduction to a historical figure, event or period – using Gombrich’s magical words – along with links to free resources, so that readers of all ages can discover more.
-Today, Gombrich covers Galileo Galilei.
+As an aid to students, teachers and parents, we have constructed an A–Z of the World taken from E. H. Gombrich’s, A Little History of the World.
+We’ve shared bite size introductions to historical figures, events and periods – using Gombrich’s magical words – along with links to free resources, so that readers of all ages can discover more.
+G is for Galileo Galilei.

 E. H. Gombrich: The first man to understand the extraordinary magical power of applying mathematical calculation to things in nature was an Italian called Galileo Galilei.
 He had devoted many years to observing, analyzing and describing such things when, one day, someone denounced him for writing exactly what Leonardo da Vinci had observed but not explained.
 What he had written was this: the sun does not move – on the contrary, it is the earth which moves around the sun, together with the planets.
 This discovery had already been made by a Polish scholar named Copernicus, after many years of calculation.
 It had been published in 1543 but the theory had been denounced as un-Christian and heretical by Catholic and Protestant priests alike.

 They pointed to a passage in the Old Testament in which Joshua asks God not to let dusk fall until his enemy is destroyed.
 In answer to his prayer, we read: ‘The sun stood still and the moon stayed, until the people had avenged themselves on their enemies.’
 If the Bible says the sun stood still, people argued, then the sun must normally be in motion.
 And to suggest the sun did not move was therefore heretical, and contradicted what was written in the Bible.